richardslab/EXWAS_pipeline/README.md

 Can add LDSC as a workflow
   * Provided the user download all the files and give all the flag, should be pretty easy.

+Put the config files (filled in version) here?